rnelson/rnelson.github.io/_posts/2024-11-15-remembering_the_graph_class_assignment.md

 # Assignment 8

 The 8th homework assignment was to build a class that represented [a graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
-We were provided an object file (for linux-alpha) that provided a bit of implementation, and a header file to define the class.
+We were provided an object file (for linux-alpha) that provided a bit of adjacent implementation, and a header file to define the class.
 The implementation of the class itself was up to us.
 Easy peasy!

 Having started out with QBasic the summer after 7th grade, I'd spent a lot of years doing some programming before I got to college, so most of my classes were incredibly easy for me.
 I would typically start assignments the day they were assigned and be done within an hour or two.
 During the Data Structures class, however, a few friends started having far more questions on the assignments and it was easier if I worked on them at the same time instead of having been done for a week and a half.
 For the first 7 assignments, this worked flawlessly.